stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/USART/IrDA/Transmit/readme.txt

     - Use SEL push-button connected to pin PG.07
     - Use RIGHT push-button connected to pin PG.13
     - Use RIGHT push-button connected to pin PG.14
-    - Use an IrDA tranceiver connected to the USART3 Tx and Rx pins (U16 connector, JP15 jumper must be fitted).
+    - Use an IrDA transceiver connected to the USART3 Tx and Rx pins (U16 connector, JP15 jumper must be fitted).

   - STM32100B-EVAL Set-up